Tried-and-True Leveling Tips From Pro Carpenters

 Step Two: Trim the bottom of the jamb

 Transfer the measurement to the appropriate jamb and draw a cutting line with a square.
 Saw along the line to trim the jamb.
 Now when you set the door in the opening, the top of the jamb will be level.
+Get even more tips for how to hang an interior door here.

 Check old levels before you use them